any-docs/css/content/reference/properties/border-style/index.md

 - `<line-style>`
   - Describes the style of the border.
 It can have the following values:
     - `none`
       - Like the `hidden` keyword, displays no border.
-Unless a {{cssxref("background-image")}} is set, the computed value of the same side's {{cssxref("border-width")}} will be `0`, even if the specified value is something else.
+Unless a `background-image` is set, the computed value of the same side's `border-width` will be `0`, even if the specified value is something else.
 In the case of table cell and border collapsing, the `none` value has the _lowest_ priority: if any other conflicting border is set, it will be displayed.
     - `hidden`
       - Like the `none` keyword, displays no border.
-Unless a {{cssxref("background-image")}} is set, the computed value of the same side's {{cssxref("border-width")}} will be `0`, even if the specified value is something else.
+Unless a `background-image` is set, the computed value of the same side's `border-width` will be `0`, even if the specified value is something else.
 In the case of table cell and border collapsing, the `hidden` value has the _highest_ priority: if any other conflicting border is set, it won't be displayed.
     - `dotted`
       - Displays a series of rounded dots.
 The spacing of the dots is not defined by the specification and is implementation-specific.
-The radius of the dots is half the computed value of the same side's {{cssxref("border-width")}}.
+The radius of the dots is half the computed value of the same side's `border-width`.
     - `dashed`
       - Displays a series of short square-ended dashes or line segments.
 The exact size and length of the segments are not defined by the specification and are implementation-specific.
     - `solid`
       - Displays a single, straight, solid line.
     - `double`
-      - Displays two straight lines that add up to the pixel size defined by {{cssxref("border-width")}}.
+      - Displays two straight lines that add up to the pixel size defined by `border-width`.
     - `groove`
       - Displays a border with a carved appearance.
 It is the opposite of `ridge`.
     - `ridge`
       - Displays a border with an extruded appearance.
 It is the opposite of `groove`.
     - `inset`
       - Displays a border that makes the element appear embedded.
 It is the opposite of `outset`.
-When applied to a table cell with {{cssxref("border-collapse")}} set to `collapsed`, this value behaves like `ridge`.
+When applied to a table cell with `border-collapse` set to `collapsed`, this value behaves like `ridge`.
     - `outset`
       - Displays a border that makes the element appear embossed.
 It is the opposite of `inset`.
-When applied to a table cell with {{cssxref("border-collapse")}} set to `collapsed`, this value behaves like `groove`.
+When applied to a table cell with `border-collapse` set to `collapsed`, this value behaves like `groove`.

 ## Formal definition